husain-devs/students/README.md

 ## Stage, commit, and push

-Stage, commit, and push your changes.
+Stage, commit, and push your changes to your remote repository on GitHub.

 ```sh
 git add students.json
 git commit -m "Add new student"
 git push origin main
 ```

+## Create a pull request

+Create a pull request on GitHub to merge your changes to the upstream repository.